Chapter 9: The Speedo Incident (Her POV)

 My mouth shut so fast my teeth clicked.
 And then… the thought slipped in, uninvited.
 Had I ever actually wanted that?
 Sex had always been a job.
 An expectation.
 Sometimes enjoyable, but never mine.
 Never about desire.
 What would it feel like to want?
 To truly want?
 Did I want him?
 The thought lingered too long.
 I didn't notice him closing the distance until his shadow fell over me.
 I looked up.

 Gods.
 He was taller than me by far, towering, radiant, warm.
 That is rare for me.
 I am 5'10.
 Average height for a man.
-Most men have look me in the eye.
+Most men meet me eye-to-eye, not from above.
 His golden-tan eyes caught mine, no smirk, no jest.
 Just hunger.
 No. Not just hunger.
 Something sharper.
 Possessive.
 Demanding.
 It terrified me.
 He stepped closer.
 Too close.
 His heat wrapped around me thick as danger.
 He smelled like melted sugar, spice, and chaos.
 My breath caught in my throat.

 Malvor kissed me.